modestimpala/OdinOnDemand/README.md

 YouTube playback uses yt-dlp (single videos), YoutubeExplode (playlists), and VLC (LibVLC); Pure Unity `VideoPlayer` is not really supported for YouTube anymore.
 Streams are decoded without downloading the complete file or requiring `ffmpeg.exe`.

 - **Use Nightly yt-dlp** requests nightly updates for local playback.
 Disabling it does not downgrade yt-dlp or affect a remote NodeJS server.
-- **Max Quality** caps resolution from 360p to 2160p (1080p default).
+- **Max Quality** sets the preferred resolution limit from 360p to 2160p (1080p default).
+YouTube's final fallback may exceed this limit if no compatible format fits; the Streamlink live-video cap is strict.
 Lower it to reduce software-decoding and frame-upload costs, especially with multiple players.
 - **External JS** shows the detected challenge-solving runtime.
 Install Deno 2.3+ beside `yt-dlp.exe`; Proton requires Windows x64 `deno.exe`.
-The plugin also searches `PATH` for Deno, Node, Bun, or QuickJS.
+The plugin also searches `PATH` for Deno, Node, Bun, or QuickJS, including the Windows registry PATH, and passes the detected executable path directly to yt-dlp.
 Without one, **quality or audio availability may be limited**.
 See the [EJS setup guide](https://github.com/yt-dlp/yt-dlp/wiki/EJS).

 High-quality playback requires the packaged **LibVLCSharp 3.10.1**, **LibVLC 3.0.23**, and complete `libvlc/win-x64/` directory beside `OdinOnDemand.dll` on every client.
 Copying only the plugin DLL is not enough.